 “We are extremely proud of this milestone accomplishment, which validates our long-standing reputation for providing premiere intelligence education and furthers our ongoing commitment to enhance the body of knowledge for military, national security and public service professionals,” said APUS President, Dr. Karan Powell, who advanced the initiative in her prior role as APUS provost.
 “I also want to commend Dr. Riccardi, Dr. Patricia Campbell, Dean of Graduate Studies, Research and Innovation, faculty, staff, and members of the board of trustees, whose collaborative efforts were instrumental in bringing these programs to fruition.”

 APUS, founded as American Military University with a mission to educate those who serve, offers a comprehensive, career-relevant intelligence curriculum - from strategic intelligence analysis, collection, and management to interagency operations, counterintelligence, and homeland security - instructed by an accomplished faculty of industry scholar–practitioners.
 A responsive learning support team and tailored resources such as online librarians with intelligence experience make the programs among the university’s most sought-after.
-For more information, visit: http://www.apus.edu/doctoral.
+Find more information about doctoral programs.